Sugarloaf Point Light: Heritage listing

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 Despite its isolated location, the Sugarloaf Point Lightstation has layers of social significance.
-For 91 years (until the station was converted to electricity in 1966), the lightstation was permanently manned by a Head Keeper, two Assistant Keepers and up to three families at any one time.
+For 91 years (until the station was converted to electricity in 1966), the lightstation was permanently staffed by a Head Keeper, two Assistant Keepers and up to three families at any one time.
 Maintaining the light was of paramount importance to their experience of Sugarloaf Point.
 Additionally, their lives were inextricably linked to the landscape and ultimately shaped by the natural elements - the water, the cliffs and the native flora and fauna.
 The Seal Rocks and Myall Lakes locality is also a significant area of the Worimi people.
 Evidence of the areas occupation by the Worimi people, particularly at Sugarloaf Point, can be seen in the campsites and middens of the region.
 As with most Aboriginal groups in Australia prior to European colonisation, the Worimi people lived a traditional hunter-gatherer lifestyle that utilised the natural resources available in their environment and, being coastal people, the Worimi sought much of their food and resources from the ocean.
 The coastal environment also provided meeting places for the Worimi people and various sites in the region (both on land and water) are considered to be of mythological and spiritual importance.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 Within the Sugarloaf Point Lightstation Group, there are opportunities to uncover further heritage values that are of state heritage significance.
 Elements associated with the design, construction, early operation and occupation of the site as a lightstation are of state heritage significance.
 Archaeological remnants of the construction camp (which only existed during the 1874-75 construction period) remain on the site and are considered to be of state significance.
 The site also has the ability, more broadly, to demonstrate the occupation of the area by the Worimi people prior to European occupation.
 There is recorded evidence in the area of middens and camp sites and there is further scope to elaborate on these investigations of Aboriginal cultural heritage values to reveal new information.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.